-True-color corrected reflectance images of the Aral Sea in Kazakhstan and Uzbekistan, twenty years apart, where 30 November 2001 is on the left and 26 November 2021 is on the right.
-These images were acquired by Moderate Resolution Imaging Spectroradometer (MODIS), aboard the Terra satellite.
+True-color corrected reflectance images of the Aral Sea in Kazakhstan and Uzbekistan acquired 20 years apart, where November 30, 2001, is on the left and November 26, 2021, is on the right.
+These images were acquired by the Moderate Resolution Imaging Spectroradometer (MODIS), aboard NASA's Terra satellite.
 The Aral Sea began shrinking in the 1960's due to water being diverted for irrigation projects.

 Move the center swipe bar left and right to see the stark difference between 2001 and 2021 in the size of the sea.